 What is the best time to post on Instagram?

-Across all industries; the safest windows to post are 11:00 AM to 1:00 PM and 7:00 PM to 9:00 PM on weekdays.
-Wednesday and Thursday are consistently the highest-engagement days.
-Weekend mornings are generally the worst (unless you are in the travel or leisure niche).
+In my testing, the safest weekday windows are 11:00 AM to 1:00 PM (lunch scroll) and 7:00 PM to 9:00 PM (couch scroll).
+Wednesday and Thursday consistently perform best.
+Avoid weekend mornings unless your niche is leisure or travel.

-• Reels vs. Posts (Reels perform better late at night when people are relaxing; while carousels kill it during lunch breaks).
+• Format Changes the Time: I found that Reels perform best late at night when people are winding down, while carousels dominate midday lunch breaks.

 Why Timing Still Matters (The Algorithm and Engagement Velocity)